g-l-i-t-c-h-o-r-s-e/Datamosh-Den/README.md

 Tomato can be found [here.]( https://github.com/itsKaspar/tomato) Thank you Kaspar <333

 # Tomato also requires python version 2.7.16, [found here]( https://www.python.org/downloads/release/python-2716/)

+# TODO
+• Add Force Frame Rate(FPS) to RetryScale function

+• Add bypass compression for pre-encoded files

+• More codecs

+• Segment video into multiple files and apply random Tomato settings to each one